Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/OCR.md

 - [tessdata_fast](https://github.com/tesseract-ocr/tessdata_fast): These language packs are smaller and faster to load but may provide lower recognition accuracy.
 - [tessdata](https://github.com/tesseract-ocr/tessdata): These language packs are larger and provide better recognition accuracy, but may take longer to load.

 Depending on your requirements, you can choose the appropriate language pack for your use case.
-By default, Stirling-PDF uses `tessdata_fast` for English, but this can be replaced.
+By default, Stirling PDF uses `tessdata_fast` for English, but this can be replaced.

 ### Installing Language Packs manually